grafana/beyla/docs/sources/setup/standalone.md

 You can download the Beyla executable from the [Beyla releases page](https://github.com/grafana/beyla/releases).

-Alternatively, download the Beyla executable directly with the `go install` command:
+Alternatively, download the Beyla executable with the `go install` command:

 ```sh
 go install github.com/grafana/beyla/cmd/beyla@latest